VoltageSolutions/GameControllerForZwift/README.md

 ### Infrastructure

 `GameControllerForZwift.Gamepad` leverages SDL2 to capture game controller input.

 `GameControllerForZwift.Keyboard` translate Zwift functions to key-presses that Zwift understands.
+The goal in the future is to augment or replace this implementation with a Bluetooth or WiFi compatible option instead.

 ### Presentation